bostontrader/androidNDKStudy/README.md

 Sand is injected into the machinery of this process in that:

 * There are at least three operating systems plausibly involved if you only count Android, Linux, and Windows.
-And there's plenty more confusion if you peer more closely at the various variations of each or their barefoot kinfolk such as Wine or Cygwin.
+And there's plenty more confusion if you peer more closely at the various variations of each and their barefoot kinfolk such as Wine or Cygwin.

 * You'll want the Android SDK and NDK.

 * There are at least two main programming languages involved, Java and C++.
 And more if you want to count C, shell scripting, Python, and Groovy.

 * There are multiple build processes potentially at work.
 Such as Gradle and Ant, to build the .apk and ndk-build and make to build the C++ binaries.

 * The build tools use lower level tool chains.